-This year I got AA in AS English Literature, which I thought was impossible.
-It isn’t an achievement in a global sense, but for the last three years I’ve been doing technical subjects, so it was kind of a big shift.
+I achieved AA in AS English Literature, which I thought was impossible.
+It isn’t an achievement in a global sense, but previously I had focused on technical subjects, so it was kind of a big shift.

 Simon’s curiosity and talent reach beyond merely education, and encompass the world of art and music.

 I’m learning to play drums and have been doing so for a year.
 I’ve had some piano classes, but I quit them several years ago, and for the last five years I have been playing guitar.
 I also play in a classical ensemble.